 Valacyclovir (generic Valtrex)

 Valacyclovir, popularized under the brand name Valtrex in the US, has been a leading herpes treatment since 1995.
 When valacyclovir is consumed, it helps mitigate the symptoms of herpes through converting into ACV and subsequently stopping the virus from spreading.
 Valacyclovir can cut down healing periods after an outbreak.
 In addition, it also reduces the likeliness of you infecting someone else with the virus.
 One study estimated that people who take Valacyclovir for suppressive herpes therapy are 48% less likely to give their partners herpes.
 Though it has similar effects to ACV, Valacyclovir stays in your body for a longer time and assists in reducing your outbreak.
 On top of that, a smaller dose of Valacyclovir is as effective as a larger dose of ACV.
-Today, valacyclovir is available online in addition to traditional medical practices.

 Here are some side effects of Valacyclovir: